Slamy/CDi_MiSTer/README.md

   * This curiously happens on a real 210/05 too.
 * If I mash the buttons really hard when booting up Tetris, I get a colorful glitched screen instead of the Philips Logo
   * Congratulations for this obscure finding.
 This happens on a real 210/05 too!
+* During the intro of "Zombie Dinos vom Planeten Zeltoid" the title text looks like the last row of pixels is missing during the scaling effect
+  * Yes, an oversight it seems.
+The scaling operation seems to be broken, even on the real machine.
+* QuizMania - Missing animation graphics during intro and alignment issues during video playback in menu
+  * This game seems to have problems with 60Hz/NTSC mode.
+Both issues can be reproduced using real 210/05 hardware
+  * I assume that this was a local production for the italian market and no testing was performed on NTSC machines